SamyEpik/dotfiles/README.md

 ## ToDo

+- change the waybar-mediaplayer:
+  - remove the progress bar (or make it optional)
+  - keep the image, but put a Previous left of it
+  - make the image interactive: hover shows pause/play, click executes
+- add "please resolve manually" and refer to docs on critical post theme reload notif
 - add choosable default apps (browser, terminal, etc.)
 - create help page/documentation
 - might replace dunst with swaync